An Affordable Singapore Itinerary for 2 Days (2026)

 To use the MRT, purchase an EZ-Link card at any station – this works like London’s Oyster card, allowing you to tap in and out at barriers.
 Fares are very affordable, typically costing between S$1-3 per journey.

-Final thoughts on the best 2 days Singapore itinerary
+Final thoughts on this 2 day Singapore itinerary